• Join Us In Our Restoration Efforts!

 Sediment testing above the dams revealed insignificant levels of toxins and minimal accumulation, alleviating concerns about sediment release with dam removals.
 Of Delaware’s eleven Brandywine River dams, one has already been removed; one of Pennsylvania’s twenty Brandywine dams has also been removed.

-Experts have concluded that restoration of habitat through dam removal has potential to produce significant positive impact on American shad populations.
+Experts have concluded that restoration of habitat has potential to produce significant positive impact on American shad populations.
 The efforts thus far have already been successful, with shad being caught in downtown Wilmington — right underneath a main east coast artery, the I-95 bridge in Delaware.

-With the momentum gained, a grant has been secured from the National Fish and Wildlife Foundation under the Delaware River Basin Conservation Act to restore fish passage to the remaining ten dams in Delaware.
-This will eventually allow the shad to swim up to Pennsylvania and reopen 24 miles of the river to spawning, including the forks of the Brandywine in West Chester, Pennsylvania.
+With the momentum gained, grants have been secured from the National Fish and Wildlife Foundation under the Delaware River Basin Conservation Act to restore fish passage.
+This will eventually reopen 24 miles of the river to spawning and allow the fish to swim up to Pennsylvania.
 The goal is for the shad to swim through Delaware to Pennsylvania for the first time since 1720.

 American Shad